TechTurf-ops/BestBuy-GPU-Buyer/README.md

 - Monitors stock availability on any website.
 - Clicks the **"Add to Cart"** button automatically if an item is in stock.
 - Refreshes the page if the item is **out of stock**.
-- Opens a specified URL after adding the item to the cart.
+- Opens a Youtube video after adding the item to the cart to wake you up.(You can change the video)

 ## How It Works
 - The script searches for common **"Out of Stock"** indicators.